 This eye type has a mixture of shades like gray, green and blue.
 If you look closely you could probably see little flecks of this color range in your pupils.
-You can play with just about any shade of honey blonde since any choice you make may light up those pretty eyes!
-Try a lighter golden shade to ring in the summer season.
+You can play with just about any shade of honey blonde color.
+Any choice you make may light up those pretty eyes!

 How to Upgrade Your Honey Blonde Hair Color

 1. Get a gloss.

-The spoils of summer days—fried strands, split ends, green hair!—can definitely rear their ugly heads at season’s end.
-Refresh your luscious honey blonde hair before school starts with a glossing treatment: Not only will it revitalize your color and counteract any brassiness or chlorine pigmentation, it will also fill in porous strands for a smoother, shinier look.
-Looking for an at-home refresh?
-Spray on some Nexxus New York Salon Care Color Assure Glossing Tonic before you style for standout luminosity and shine.
+Refresh your luscious honey blonde hair with a glossing treatment: Not only will it revitalize your color and counteract any brassiness or chlorine pigmentation, but it will also fill in porous strands for a smoother, shinier look.

 2. Darken your roots.

 Want to transition into a sultrier shade for the colder months, but still want to feel, you know, blonde?
 Try getting darker roots.
 A deliberately rooty color has that lived-in feel, but with a polished, more expensive take—and doesn’t indicate that you were just sloppy about upkeep.
 Ask your stylist to smudge a warm brown that’s one to two shades darker than your honey blonde hair.

 3. Go the way of sombré.